NewcastleRSE/british-printed-images/README.md

 [Express](https://expressjs.com/)
 [Tailwind](https://tailwindcss.com/)

-The database is a sqlserver database hosted on Azure.
+The database is a sqlserver database hosted on Azure, under the subscription 'british-printed-images'.

 ## Getting Started